CindyMendoza/CindyMendoza/README.md

 ### 👋 Hi!
 I'm Cindy

-I'm a web developer passionate about creating innovative digital solutions.
-I’ve worked on projects ranging from informative platforms to customized systems.
-My journey has been marked by constant adaptation to new technologies and a focus on seeking efficient and scalable solutions.
+I’m a web developer who enjoys the entire process of building applications — learning, creating, and solving problems collaboratively.

-I’m currently working on projects with **Angular**, **Ngrx** y **Node.js**:
+I’ve worked with both monolithic and microservices architectures, and I’m always exploring new tools and technologies to grow as a developer.

 ### 📁 Portfolio